daemonio/docker-iota-testnet/README.md

     $ docker build -t="docker-iota-testnet" .
     $ docker run --rm -d -p 14265:14265 docker-iota-testnet

 The build process downloads `iri-1.4.2.1.jar` from *this* repository.
-This was the version the worked the most for me.
+This was the version that worked the most for me.
 You can download the same version in the main repo.

-Wait the server goes up.
+Wait untill server goes up.
 You can see if the server is up with the following command:

     $ curl -H "X-IOTA-API-Version: 1.4.1.6" -X POST -d '{"command":"getNodeInfo"}' http://localhost:14265